gadget-framework/mfdb/README.md

 ### Microsoft Windows

+If you can use the binary RPostgreSQL packages, then you do not need to install anything else.
+See https://code.google.com/p/rpostgresql/w/list for more information.

-Download the latest database installer from here:
+To install PostgreSQL, download the latest database installer from here:

 http://www.enterprisedb.com/products-services-training/pgdownload#windows